-Steven Rubin was appointed to the Board in March 2018.
-Mr. Rubin is the Co-founder of Indiegogo, Inc., the global crowdfunding platform.
-Mr. Rubin is responsible for executing Indiegogo's strategic growth initiatives, including its enterprise business, as well as blockchain and equity investing.
-Prior to co-founding Indiegogo in 2008, Mr. Rubin was a strategy consultant, working for nearly a decade on behalf of clients such as MasterCard and FedEx.
-He graduated with a B.S.E. from The Wharton School, University of Pennsylvania.
+Steven (Slava) Rubin was appointed to the Board in March 2018.
+Mr. Rubin is founder and partner of humbition, an early stage venture fund investing in high growth internet-based businesses.
+He also founded Indiegogo, Inc., a company dedicated to empowering people from all over the world to make their ideas a reality.
+As Chief Executive Officer for a decade since inception in 2006, Mr. Rubin grew Indiegogo from an idea to over 500,000 campaigns and more than \$1 billion distributed around the world.
+Prior to Indiegogo, he was a strategy consultant for more than a decade serving clients such as Goldman Sachs, MasterCard and FedEx.
+He is also the founder of "Music Against Myeloma," a charity that raises funds and awareness for cancer research in partnership with the International Myeloma Foundation.
+Mr. Rubin is a graduate of The Wharton School at the University of Pennsylvania.
+He currently serves as a member of the board for Indiegogo.
 Mr. Rubin is an innovative technologist who brings entrepreneurial, management, and strategic insights to the Board.
-He is a member of the Strategy Committee.
+He is a member of the Compensation Committee and Strategy Committee.